kacheproject/rfc/README.md

 RFC may be in one of 4 statuses:

-- `Working Draft` this RFC is under discussion
+- `Working Draft` This RFC is still under discussion (or not, if no one wants to discuss it) and is intended to be changed.
-- `Complete Draft` it's a complete RFC, but still, accept advice
+- `Complete Draft` This RFC is complete and may be used in production, but it still may be changed in the future.
-- `Frozen` the RFC is stable
+- `Frozen` This RFC no longer accept changes.
+No significant changes in the future, but still accept suggestions.
-- `Deprecated` avoid using this RFC
+- `Deprecated` This RFC has been deprecated.

 ## Contributing
-Welcome contributions!
+Welcome your contributions!

 ## Discussions and Questions
 Go to "Discussions".